skonfig/extra/type/__nextcloud/man.rst

 DESCRIPTION
 -----------
 This type installs, upgrades and configure a nextcloud instance.

-It installs the application in the webspace based on the object id as relative path from the webroot.
-If you want to install it directly in the webroot, you must trick out this type by setting the webroot as parent directory.
+The object id is the absolute path for the installation directory.
+Nextcloud will be installed unter that directory.

 REQUIRED PARAMETERS